Dick Cuthell: The Specials

-Cuthell became, along with Rico Rodriguez, the horn section for The Specials, playing cornet on their debut album, and staying with the band into their later incarnation as the Special A.K.A., playing on the hit single "Free Nelson Mandela", and the album In the Studio.
+Cuthell became, along with Rico Rodriguez, the horn section for the Specials, playing cornet on their debut album, and staying with the band into their later incarnation as the Special A.K.A., playing on the hit single "Free Nelson Mandela", and the album In the Studio.
 He co-wrote two of the band's songs, "Bright Lights" and "Racist Friend", released together as a single in 1983, reaching No. 60 in the UK.

-When the Specials split up, Cuthell went on to record with the spin-off group Fun Boy Three.
+Cuthell also recorded with another group of ex-members of the Specials, Fun Boy Three.

 Later production and session work

 Throughout the 1980s, Cuthell continued both production and session work.
 He contributed trumpet, flugelhorn and cornet to the Eurythmics' 1983 No. 1 album Touch, and also toured as part of the band.
-He played horns on The Pogues' 1985 album Rum, Sodomy, and the Lash.
+He played horns on the Pogues' 1985 album Rum, Sodomy, and the Lash.

 His productions include the Boothill Foot Tappers 1985 album Ain't That Far from Boothill.

 He also recorded with Madness, and Linton Kwesi Johnson.